Hello, Annapolis

-Hello, Annapolis is a 1942 American film.
-Filming started January 1942.
+Hello, Annapolis is a 1942 American comedy film directed by Lew Landers and starring Tom Brown and Jean Parker.
+Filming started in January 1942.

 Plot

-Doris Henley (Jean Parker) attracts the attention of Bill Arden (Tom Brown) and Paul Herbert (Larry Parks).
+Doris Henley attracts the attention of Bill Arden and Paul Herbert.
 Arden and Herbert sign up at Annapolis Naval Academy in order to impress the young lady.
-Arden finds he dislikes the life of a naval man, until he saves his rival's (Herbert) life in a fire.
+Arden finds he dislikes the life of a naval man, until he saves his rival's life in a fire.
 Arden is badly burned in the effort, but earns the respect of others, which makes him rethink his views.